 Grab your coffee and get ready to network.
-If you wish to participate, click “Ready” and you will be paired with another participant for a randomised 1-on-1 video call meeting (if you wish the camera could be turned off).
+If you wish to participate, go to the Networking area and click “Ready” to be paired with another participant for a randomised 1-on-1 video call meeting (the camera could be turned off).
 Once the time is up, you’ll be paired with another participant.
-If you want to connect outside of the conference, simply click “connect.
+If you want to connect outside of the conference, simply click “connect".
 Networking meetings are not recorded or recordable.
 Check hopin.to for more information.

 You are of course also welcomed to have an offline coffee break.